drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-Phonemes are the abstract representations of speech sounds that represent all and only the contrastive relationships between sounds (i.e., the set of sounds different enough to change the identity of a word if one sound were substituted for another).
+Phonemes are the abstract representations of speech sounds that represent all and only the contrastive relationships between sounds (i.e., the set of sounds different enough to change the identity of a word if one sound were substituted for another) [@Jones1957].
 Within any given language, the set of  phonemes is widely held to be structured in terms of *phonological distinctive features* (hereafter “phonological features”) — properties common to some subset of the phoneme inventory.
 For example, in some phonological feature systems, all phonemes characterized by sounds made with complete occlusion of the oral tract share the feature “non-continuant.”
 There are a number of competing hypotheses regarding the particular details of what the features are, and whether there is a single universal feature system or a separate feature system for each language.